Page in progress.

 Honey and Ice: Fragile Elements Pair is part of a collection comprised of vibrant, monumental photographs taken by Lautenberg while flying in a plane over mountainous Israel, and while traveling in a boat around the shores of Antarctica.
 In this collision of two extremes, the beauty of endangered ecosystems offers a compelling statement of ecological concern.

-As an esteemed photographer, writer, philanthropist, and businesswoman, Lautenberg’s photographs are included in both private and museum collections and include records of her travels as well as series about political stars, pop rock and celebrities.
+As an esteemed photographer, writer, philanthropist, and businesswoman, Lautenberg’s photographs are included in both private and museum collections and include records of her travels as well as series about political stars, pop rock, and celebrities.

 About

-Dr. Sylvia Lee worked as a Postdoctoral Associate at Cary Institute from 2014-2016.
+Dr. Sylvia Lee worked as a postdoctoral associate at Cary Institute from 2014-2016.
 She worked closely with Dr. Emma Rosi studying the effects of pharmaceuticals, drugs, road salt, and nutrients on stream communities and stream ecosystem function.
 Dr. Lee is a scientist with the US EPA and continues to advance our understanding of stream algae.

 About

 Brooklyn-based artist Robert Longo made drawings of massive, thundering waves using just charcoal (on mounted paper).
-Called Monsters, the drawings almost look like black and white photos of that crescendo moment before an epic wave breaks and are what Longo considers “absolutes”, embodiments of the collective unconscious.
+Called Monsters, the drawings almost look like black-and-white photos of that crescendo moment before an epic wave breaks and are what Longo considers “absolutes” - embodiments of the collective unconscious.

-Widely collected and exhibited, Longo’s work drew from semiotics and poststructuralist theory to investigate the way meaning is made and circulated in modern society.
+Widely collected and exhibited, Longo’s work has drawn from semiotics and poststructuralist theory to investigate the way meaning is made and circulated in modern society.
 His work often critiqued the anesthetizing power of consumer capitalism and the indoctrinating effects of mass media.
 Themes of war, alienation, and consumption have remained central to Longo’s practice throughout his career.

 About